 After a visa application decision has been made, you can pick up your passport from the Visa Application Centre or have your passport returned to you by courier for an additional fee.

 Collecting your passport in person: bring the receipt issued by the Visa Application Centre and a form of Government identification.
-If permitted you may be able to send a representative to collect your passport; they will need to present a letter of authorization signed by you, bring the receipt issued to you by the Visa Application Centre and their Government identification.
+If permitted, you may be able to send a representative to collect your passport; they will need to present a letter of authorization signed by you and bring the receipt issued to you by the Visa Application Centre and their Government identification.